 Shipping from the State of Wyoming to North Dakota

-Wyoming became the 44th state to join the union in 1890.
-Wyoming was the first U.S. state to allow women to vote–an achievement that represented one of the early victories of the American women’s suffrage movement.
-Today, although it is the 10th largest state by area, Wyoming has the smallest population of all the states, with just over 550,000 residents.
-The state is home to most of Yellowstone National Park, one of the most popular national parks in the country.
-Millions of tourists visit Wyoming every year to see the geyser Old Faithful and the Grand Prismatic Spring, the largest hot spring in the country, as well as a variety of wildlife including moose, elk, bighorn sheep, wolves, coyotes, eagles, black bears, and grizzly bears.
+Wyoming was the 44th state to join the Union in 1890.
+It was also the first U.S. state to allow women to vote.
+This achievement represented one of the early victories of the American women’s suffrage movement.
+Today, although it is the 10th largest state by area, Wyoming has the smallest populace of all the states, with a little over 550,000 residents.
+The state is home to most of Yellowstone National Park, one of the most reputable national parks in the country.

 Shipping to the State of Wyoming to North Dakota

-The land that today makes up North Dakota became U.S.territory as part of the Louisiana Purchase of 1803.
-The region was originally part of the Minnesota and Nebraska territories, until, along with South Dakota, it was organized into the Dakota Territory in 1861.
-The state was very sparsely populated until the arrival of the railroads in the late 1800s, and finally became a state in 1889.
 During the run-up to statehood, there was an intense rivalry between North and South Dakota over which state would be admitted to the union first.
 When the time came for their formal admission, President Benjamin Harrison selected at random which bill to sign first and did not record the order in which the bills were signed, though North Dakota is traditionally listed first.
 The state is renowned for its scenic “badlands,” which are part of the Theodore Roosevelt National Park.